Modifying Permissions in Your iOS App

 Apple might request information about how it can test

-UIBackgroundModes — simply attach a sample PDF that contains sound to this request.
+UIBackgroundModes — simply attach a sample PDF that contains a sound annotation (page 17) to this request.
 The file provided here contains copyright-free sample music and can be used to test sound annotations.
 Just make sure you don’t accidentally disable sound annotations by excluding them from

 If you use